 I accept that it’s true that we can group folk, sometimes it is useful to do so but, let’s not get carried away with it and let’s certainly avoid the bigotry & -isms that some bring with these arbitrary boxes.
 And so that brings me to a very real grouping, the split by gender and my desire to support equal rights for all genders – I’d like to talk feminism & my take on it…

 Feminism, a brand with many different flavours

-I consider myself a feminist, I mean women are great, aren’t we ladies?
+I consider myself an egalitarian, which currently means being a feminist too.
+I mean women are great, aren’t we ladies?
 But there’s good and bad in all groups, we don’t have to be misandrists to be feminists – guys can be great too.
 We should also remember that there are those who feel that they do not fit into a binary gender system, we should not exclude these people in our striving for gender equality (& please forgive me for briefly discussing the binary situation).

 It is difficult to argue that there are no differences between men & women.
 Beyond the obvious physical reproductive differences, there are a whole cornucopia of subtle nuances that tweak our persona.
 Whilst femininity is partly a social construct, there are biologically created traits too; empathy and sensitivity being two traits that are frequently thought of as being more inherently present in women than in men.
 As we strive for equality amongst the genders, women should not feel the need to take on more masculine characteristics; that would be to deny the very essence of the female kind.
 We should not have a ‘if we can’t beat them, then we’ll join them attitude’ – it is the balance that feminine women can bring to a male dominated world, that will benefit all of us.